-We may seek to raise additional capital in debt or equity financings in the near future to fund our operations or to repay indebtedness.
+We may need to raise additional capital in the near future to fund our operations or to repay indebtedness.
 Such additional capital may be raised through bank borrowings, or other debt or equity financings.
 We cannot assure you that any additional capital will be available on a timely basis, on acceptable terms, or at all, and such additional financing may result in further dilution to our stockholders.